nataliesmyth/fuzzy-octo-memory/README.md

 ## General Info

-1. When user clicks begin, timer starts and random colored squares populate the screen -What colors?
-Red, blue, green, purple
+1. When user clicks begin, timer starts and random colored squares populate the screen
--how many squares? round 1: 25 squares, double the squares each round -what are squares? colored boxes on the screen
--where should they populate? inside the square section -what should the timer start at?
-30s
+1. Squares will be red, blue, green, or purple
+1. Round 1 = 64 squares
+1. Round 2 = 96 squares
+1. Round 3 = 128 squares
+1. For each round, timer = 30 seconds

 1. When user clicks on a square, it disappears and score will go up if the square is blue or down if the square is any other color